nocomplexity/FreeAndOpenMachineLearning/preface.md

 Very complex problems and meaningful problems are currently solved using applications based on machine learning algorithms.
 Many firms involved are willing to tell and show you how easy it is!
-But you must be aware: machine learning is a buzzword in the industry!
-So the machine learning field is full of companies that use fads, all kind of vendor lock-in options and marketing buzz to take your money without delivering long running solutions.
+But you must be aware: machine learning is a buzzword in the industry.
+The machine learning field is full of companies that use fads, all kind of vendor lock-in options and marketing buzz to take your money without delivering long running solutions.
 That is why this publication advocates for Free and